mouseless/baked/docs/layers/runtime.md

 This layer introduces following phases to the application it is added;

+- `BuildConfiguration`: This phase runs in the earliest stage to allow the usage of `Settings` API from features
 - `AddServices`: This phase creates a `IServiceCollection` instance and places it in the application context
 - `PostBuild`: This phase depends on a `IServiceProvider` instance to be added